Nobody beats LinkedIn at delivering quality hires since every minute, 4 hires are made. That’s LinkedIn’s claim and promise to recruiters.

 Here are a few tips on how to streamline the process and find prospects for your outreach.

-You can use it to search for relevant keywords, job titles, or even skills your open positions needs.
+You can use it to search for relevant keywords, job titles, or even skills needed for your open positions.

 Apply filters to narrow down 2nd or 3rd degree connections, their location, education, or even present and past companies they’ve worked for.